 French/Swedish, Julie Chandelier is a passionate photographer who lives to tell stories about the connection we have with this amazing natural world we live in.

-Whether in the polar regions, up a mountain or below the ocean, raising awareness through her images has been keeping her busy in the last few years.
-Her passion leads her to contribute to meaningful projects and to work with individuals and organisations who strive to improve our environment and communities’ well-being.
-She feels a responsibility to engage, inspire and create action from her viewers towards conservation efforts.
+Whether in the polar regions, atop mountains, or beneath the ocean’s surface, Julie has dedicated recent years to raising awareness through her imagery.
+Her passion drives her to collaborate on meaningful projects with individuals and organisations committed to improving the environment and community well-being.
+She feels a profound responsibility to inspire conservation efforts through her work, engaging viewers to take action.

-Out in the elements is where her storytelling is at its best.
+It’s out in the elements where her storytelling truly comes alive.

 Sustainable Coastlines Fundraiser, December 2019 - Auckland, New Zealand.